Nina-Mainusch/ADA_website/index.md

 **How does one's practiced religion and spoken language influence the process of making friends?**

 Up until now, we talked about how one's home location influences the making of friends, and a bit further down we will talk about how the season of the year comes into play, but what about other properties; more personal properties.
 Two of these features, we were interested in, were language that one speaks and the religion that one practices.
-Since there is no way of knowing, which religion each of the users believed to and whether users were polygloths or just spoke one single language, we will simplify the matter but assuming that each user in one particular country speaks only **one** language and practices only **one** religion: the ones, that the majority of said country do.
+Since there is no way of knowing which religion each of the users believed to and whether users were polyglots or just spoke one single language, we will simplify the matter but assuming that each user in one particular country speaks only **one** language and practices only **one** religion: the ones, that the majority of said country do.
 Since these meta information about countries were not readily available, we crawled the Internet in order to obtain the main religions and spoken languages for each country.

 In order to get a good grasp what kind of religions/languages we considered and how they are distributed over the world, the two images below illustrate a world view in respect to each of those two properties.